guess/recommender/README.md

-# Recommender system
+# Using Groups of Friends to Help Reduce the Cold-Start Problem
-Implementation of a recommender system.
+Read paper: tsourounis-csc412-project.pdf